Local Rules & Etiquette

 Out of bounds: The road and verge within two club lengths of the bitumen seal of the South Coast Highway, through all fences bordering the course, the car park and trotting track.

-On fairway being played, the ball may be lifted, cleaned and placed within one club length – not nearer the hole.
+On fairway being played, the ball may be lifted, cleaned and placed within one card width – not nearer the hole.
 After placing the ball, it is in play.